Load data from Exasol

 • If the database defined in the IMPORT or EXPORT statement (or in the CONNECTION used in these statements) is a SaaS database, all IP Addresses of the database nodes where the statement is running must be added to the allow list.

-Load Data using JDBC Interface
+Load data using the JDBC interface

 CREATE OR REPLACE CONNECTION EXASOL_CONNECTION_JDBC